Most Common Mercedes-Benz Sprinter Problems

 - EGR valve,

-- running issue keeps the DPF from doing its regeneration.
+- The running issue keeps the DPF from regenerating.

-If not corrected, the exhaust will have severe restrictions.
-The van will lose power as it clogs up further.
+If not corrected, the exhaust will have severe restrictions, and the van will lose power as it clogs up further.

 Reduced power / limp mode.

 A Limp Mode is a safety feature in Sprinter that protects the engine from damage.
 It may be activated if you push the engine too hard to the limit.
-When MIL illuminates or Check Engine Light is flashing on your dashboard, that indicates Limp Mode.
+When MIL illuminates or Check Engine Light flashes on your dashboard, it indicates Limp Mode.

 It tries to lower engine power to prevent further damage to affected components.
-The onboard computer or ECU would switch the turbo off to reduce power, forcing the owner to get the van to the Sprinter shop and have it serviced.
-Limp mode is generally caused by faulty EGR, faulty oxygen sensor, swirl flap motor, intercooler hoses leaking, actuator, resonator, etc.
+The onboard computer or ECU would switch the turbo off to reduce power, forcing the owner to take the van to the Sprinter shop and have it serviced.
+Limp mode is generally caused by faulty EGR, faulty oxygen sensor, swirl flap motor, leaking intercooler hoses, actuator, resonator, etc.

 Oil Cooler Leaks